 If 2017 was a landmark year for the adoption of serverless architecture, the trend certainly didn’t lose any momentum over 2018 and looks set to maintain trajectory into 2019.
 The big ServerlessConf 2018 in San Francisco demonstrated enthusiasm as developers and tech-savvy entrepreneurs expressed their thoughts and shared experiences on the serverless approach.

 A recent analysis of AWS users highlighted that serverless adoption is growing 2.5x faster than the adoption of server containers.
 From this, it becomes clear that serverless architecture in cloud computing is a ‘must have’ for companies now and moving forward into the years ahead.
 Serverless architecture allows developers to create and run programs and services without sweating over the complex management processes involved in running a vast server framework.

-K&C’s experts build backend apps for a wide range of different clients across a wide variety of sectors.
+K&C's Serverless consultants and developers build backend apps for a wide range of different clients across a wide variety of sectors.
 Over the last year, we have been continuously archiving and reviewing the approaches we have used when building these backend apps and because we’re all heart here at K&C, we wanted to share some of our conclusions with you.

 Amazon Web Services (AWS) is the first name that first comes to mind when thinking about cloud computing.
 Amazon is the largest provider in the cloud space and has a wider range of supporting tools and resources than any other competitor.
 At K&C we do a lot of AWS consulting and have built up experience and valuable insight.

 A big plus to implementing AWS Lambda is the all-encompassing and well written documentation that is the result of the project’s maturity.
 You are able to see any updated information or new functionalities recorded online.
 This eliminates unpleasant “it-doesn’t-work-like-it-says-it-does” moments.

 Lambda helps deliver a serverless application that can run at scale but demands a platform with a broad set of capabilities:

 -Cloud logic layer